notahat/machinist/README.markdown

       body { Sham.body }
     end

-Notice the curly braces around <code>Sham.body</code>.
+Notice the curly braces around `Sham.body`.
 The call to make will only evaluate the block if a body hasn't been provided as a parameter to make.

 You can use this same syntax to generate associated objects: